sr39/gizmo-debug/cooling/chimes/README.txt

     instantly ionise the particle (just heat it).
 Also, if CHIMES_LOCAL_UV is enabled, we explicitly include the UV radiation from local stars, both for photoionisation and for photoheating, so this should explicitly model HII regions, and then GALSF_FB_FIRE_RT_HIIHEATING is not required.
-  - GALSF_FB_LOCAL_UV_HEATING - currently, switching this on would have no effect on CHIMES.
+  - GALSF_FB_FIRE_RT_UVHEATING - currently, switching this on would have no effect on CHIMES.
 We need to add a UV field in CHIMES and use the SphP[i].Rad_Flux_UV of each gas particle.
 Also, note that, in accel.c, the Rad_Flux_UV of each SPH particle is attenuated by local self-shielding by calling selfshield_local_incident_uv_flux().
     We do NOT want to do this when using it with CHIMES, because the chemistry solver will apply local self-shielding